George Zimmerman Is Suing Two Presidential Candidates For $265 Million After They Tweeted About Trayvon Martin

-On February 5th, Martin’s birthday, Warren tweeted saying that her heart goes out to Martin’s family on this day.
-Warren also called out the dangers of gun violence in the U.S., saying, “We need to end gun violence and racism.
+On 5th February, Martin’s birthday, Warren tweeted saying that her heart goes out to Martin’s family on this day.
+Warren also called out the dangers of gun violence in the US, saying, “We need to end gun violence and racism.
 And we need to build a world where all of our children-especially young Black boys-can grow up safe and free."

 Advertisement